rwlink3z8/pyw2sites/README.md

                equal_var=False)

 >Ttest_indResult(statistic=3.6988622626104526, pvalue=0.00037641479198078373)
+Dome Sample Mean:
 # Results

 We can reject the null hypothesis that inclement weather does not impact the passing game

+# future work

+I would scrape the weather data differently
+I would look at home and away teams to see if there is an advantage